The Córdoba entrepreneurial ecosystem supports the direction of Milei's government

 "The direction they've taken with the removal of regulations is good, especially in my field, fintech, regarding information, perception, and withholding regimes.
 By making the economy much more banked, I think it can help us a lot," he pointed out.

-Córdoba's entrepreneurs want to maintain the rules of the game
+Córdoba's entrepreneurs want to keep the rules of the game

-Jairo Trad, from startup Kilimo, stated that he finds the macroeconomic order "excellent" and called for keeping the same rules for a while.
+Jairo Trad, from startup Kilimo, stated that the macroeconomic order seems "great" to him and asked for the same rules to be maintained for a while.

-"I welcome the current macroeconomic order, I think it's excellent.
-I also think it's important that, if we're going to follow a path, we stick to it, we maintain it.
+"I welcome the current macroeconomic order, I think it's great.
+I think it's important that, if we're going to follow a path, we stick to it, we maintain it.
 Mechanisms should be created so that this path is sustainable," he said.

 He also pointed out that Argentina is essentially an entrepreneurial country, although with a lot of risk.